WaterCutter/dimu/readme.md

 PS ex2> ls
 300ms.png example.c main.exe makefile.bat
 ```
-Execute main.exe, start changing vcc input to digital tube in emulator, we can see vcc modificaiton log in terminal and the state of digital tube changes.
+Execute main.exe, start changing vcc input to digital tube in emulator.

+We can see vcc modificaiton log in terminal and the state of digital tube changes.
 > vcc modificaiton log
 ---
 ```batch